inverno-io/inverno-mods/inverno-web-server/README.md

 content-length: 0
 ```

-Declarative routes are configured last in the generated Web server controller configurer which means they override any route prevously defined in a Web configurer but above all they are intercepted by the interceptors defined in `WebInterceptorsConfigurer` beans in the module.
+Declarative routes are configured last in the generated `WebServer` bean which means they override any route previously defined in a Web configurer but above all they are intercepted by the interceptors defined in `WebRouteInterceptor.Configurer` beans in the module.

 ### Declarative Web route